-Introduced in 2005, Kering's whistleblowing system was strengthened in 2018 to ensure full compliance with France's Sapin II law.
+Introduced in 2005, Kering's whistleblowing system was strengthened in 2018 to ensure full compliance with France's Sapin II law and is currently being updated to ensure full compliance with French law No. 2022-401.
 It is accessible to all people working for the Group and external and temporary personnel working for external partners or service providers under contract with the Group and/or its Houses.
 All employees and direct suppliers may use the system to submit reports.
 It may be used to report any suspicion related to modern slavery and human trafficking - among other offenses or violations.

-A plan for reaching the employees of Kering's and its Houses' direct suppliers was drawn up and rolled out in 2020.
+A plan for reaching the employees of Kering's and its Houses' direct suppliers was drawn up and rolled out in 2020 and 2021.
 Translated into 15 languages, the campaign took two forms: a poster to be displayed in relevant locations at supplier and service provider sites, in order to gain the greatest visibility (cafeteria, locker rooms, site entrance, etc.); and a flyer to be given directly to employees.
 Both the poster and the flyer listed the six key ethical principles: compliance with laws and regulations; prohibition of any form of corruption, fraud, money laundering or conflict of interest; respect for human rights and fundamental freedoms; protection of the health and safety of all; respect for the integrity and dignity of all; and protection of the environment.
 The level of detail used in the communication was adapted depending on the recipients to give specific examples of what was expected in each case (including, in particular, the prohibition on forced labor, the prohibition on recruitment fees paid by employees, special attention paid to vulnerable persons, access to suitable washroom facilities and to decent dormitory conditions, where applicable, the availability of pay and personal documentation, the respect for privacy, access to appropriate personal protective equipment, etc.).
+This awareness campaign is regularly renewed to target new suppliers of the Group and the Houses.